vmware/vic-product/docs/user_doc/vic_vsphere_admin/vic_installation_prereqs.md

 - Be attached to the datastores that you will use for image stores and volume stores.
 - Have access to shared storage to allow VCHs to use more than one host in the cluster.

-For information about image stores and volumes stores, see the [Datastore Options](vch_installer_options.md#datastore) section of *VCH Deployment Options*.
+For information about image stores and volumes stores, see [Virtual Container Host Storage](vch_storage.md).

 ## Networking Requirements <a id="networkreqs"></a>